 Number: The main way of distinguishing styles, is often by the numbers.
 It’s not uncommon for a single number to change names over time.
 Esterbrook is notorious for this.

 Shape: Pens come in many shapes.
 Some shapes have known names, like the Falcon, others do not.
-Shape is one aspect of a pen’s style
+Shape is one aspect of a pen’s style.
+I have a suggested set of standard shape names here.

 Finish: Most pens were made of steel, though there are some exceptions which are still counted among steel pens.
 Over the steel, as a protective measure to reduce corrosion, these pens are given a coating.
 Sometimes this coating is just a clear shellac, sometimes the pen is given a metallic coating, such as a silver alloy, or gilding.
-For most pens, when you see another metal associated with them, like aluminum, silver, etc… it refers to the coating, not the main material of the pen.
-Some of the finishes can give the pen a different color.
+For most pens, when you see another metal associated with them, like aluminum, silver, etc… it refers to the coating, not the main material of the pen. (or has absolutely nothing to do with the actual construction of the pen but is associated with the pen for marketing purposes, see Leon Isaac’s Glucinum Pens) Some of the finishes can give the pen a different color.

 Color: One of the last steps in manufacturing steel pens is to heat the pens to give them a specific color.
 Heating will get you pens which can range from grey to “white” or different shades of “bronze.”
 These bronze colors can range from a dark, purple-brown color to a lighter tan.
-Some colors are a result of a finish. (see above) The most common colors you see from a finish include: silver, blue, gilt and black.
+Some colors are a result of a finish. (see above) The most common colors you see from a finish include: silver, gilt and black.
 Silver comes from a metal alloy, often containing silver, nickle or even mercury.
-Blue uses a similar coating to the bluing used in tools and weapons.
 Gilt is a gold coating, which is usually quite thin.
-Black is also often called a “tar” coating and is most likely a related substance.
+Black is also often called a “tar” coating and is most likely a tar-related substance.

-Flexibility: Flexibility refers to a couple of aspects of a pen.
-One is how far apart the tines of a pen will be able to spread during normal use (flex), the other is the force needed to spread the tines (spring).
-Today, especially in these flexible-fountain-pen-mad days, flexibility tends to only be measured in spread.
-In the old days, it was more complex, and instead of flexibility, the pen makers often talked about “action.”
-This involved both kinds of flexibility as well as smoothness.
+Flexibility: Today, especially in these flexible-fountain-pen-mad times, flexibility tends to only be measured in spread.
+Flexibility is actually comprised of several aspects of a pen.
+One is how far apart the tines of a pen will be able to spread during normal use (flex), another is the force needed to spread the tines (softness) and the third is how rapidly the tines come back together after spreading (spring).
+In the old days, it was more complex, and instead of just talking about flexibility, the pen makers often used the term “action.”
+This involved all aspect of flexibility as well as smoothness of the writing experience.

 Tip Modifications: From the very beginning of steel pen manufacturing, it was clear that a pointed pen could be scratchy.
 Makers tried all kinds of ways to alleviate this problem.
 There were two main ways of fixing this issue: adjusting the tip so that it doesn’t come to a sharp point, and to create stub nibs.